Oil nears $70 as easing Western lockdowns boost summer demand outlook

-LONDON (Reuters) - Oil prices rose for a third day on Wednesday as easing of lockdowns in the United States and parts of Europe heralded a boost in fuel demand in summer season and offset concerns about the rise of COVID-19 infections in India and Japan.
+LONDON (Reuters) - Oil prices rose for a third day on Wednesday as the easing of lockdowns in the United States and parts of Europe heralded an increase in fuel demand over the summer months and offset concerns about rising COVID-19 infections in India and Japan.

 “A return to $70 oil is edging closer to becoming reality,” said Stephen Brennock of oil broker PVM.